Legislative Issues & Action

-APA RI collaborates with the League of Cities and Towns, Grow Smart RI, the Rhode Island Builder’s Association, and other organizations to carefully monitor and advocate for well-crafted legislation that affects all areas of community planning.
-Our Legislative Committee is generally comprised of teen to twelve individuals and supported by other interested Chapter members.
+APA-RI collaborates with the RI League of Cities and Towns, Grow Smart RI, the Rhode Island Builder’s Association, and other organizations to carefully monitor and advocate for well-crafted legislation that affects all areas of community planning.
+Our Legislative Committee is generally comprised of ten to twelve individuals and is also supported by other interested Chapter members.

 Sign up here for our weekly email announcements.